SKETCH: Semantic Key-Point Conditioning for Long-Horizon Vessel Trajectory Prediction: Evaluation Metrics

 where $\Delta \theta_i$ denotes the change in heading angle at point $i$, and $\bar{d}_i$ is the average arc length of the adjacent segments.
 To reduce local noise, a smoothed curvature is computed using a three-point moving average:

 Based on the smoothed curvature, we define the Mean Squared Error of Curvature (MSEC) between the predicted trajectory and the ground truth as

 The MSEC evaluates trajectory quality at a microscopic level by measuring point-wise curvature discrepancies and thus reflects the \textbf{smoothness} of the predicted trajectory.
-For MP-LSTM, only two trajectory points are directly predicted and the remaining points are obtained via interpolation, resulting in a degenerate curvature profile with zero curvature variation.
-Consequently, MSEC does not apply to MP-LSTM in Table~\ref{tab: stage 3 compared with others}.
 The curvature definition follows the standard discrete approximation $\kappa \approx d\theta / ds$ commonly used in trajectory analysis and motion planning~\cite{lavalle2006planning}.

 \paragraph{Mean Fr\'echet Distance (MFD).} The Mean Fr\'echet Distance (MFD) \cite{alt1995computing} is defined as

 where $F(\cdot,\cdot)$ denotes the discrete Fr\'echet distance between a predicted trajectory and its ground truth.
 This metric evaluates \textbf{curve-level} performance. \paragraph{Evaluation Metrics and Dataset Overview.} To comprehensively evaluate trajectory prediction performance at different granularities, we adopt three complementary metrics: Mean Squared Error of Position (MSEP), Mean Squared Error of Curvature (MSEC), Mean Fr\'echet Distance (MFD) and inference duration.
 Specifically, MSEP measures point-wise positional accuracy and reflects local coordinate-level errors.
 MSEC evaluates discrepancies in curvature profiles and characterizes the smoothness and local geometric consistency of predicted trajectories.
 In contrast, MFD captures curve-level similarity by assessing the global geometric alignment between predicted and ground-truth trajectories.
 The inference durations, in seconds, evaluate the model's efficiency and include the time taken on the same test datasets at the same batch sizes.
 Together, these metrics provide a multi-scale evaluation framework that jointly accounts for local accuracy, trajectory smoothness, global shape consistency, and time efficiency.
 More datasets and implementation details were covered in Appendix \cref{Dataset and Data Preprocessing} and \cref{implementation details}.